 The Lower Oven

-The Brandon and Donard models offer an additional lower oven.
+The majority of Stanley and Rayburn range cookers offer an additional lower oven.
 This also has a cast iron interior and is marvellous for slow-cooking.
 The temperature of the lower oven is approximately half that of the main oven and once again, the top of the lower oven is hotter than the bottom.